gamercade-io/gamercade_console/README.md

 ### Bundling A Game with the Editor - How to create a .gcrom file

-1. With your game `.wasm` already built from the previous step...
+1. With your game `.wasm` already built from the previous steps...
 1. Run the editor.
 This can be done from source via `cargo run --bin editor`
 1. On the File menu, click "Select game .wasm."
 Find and locate your previously exported `.wasm` file.
 1. On the File menu, click "Export game" and export.